umputun/spot/README.md

     copy: {src: $FILE_NAME, dest: /tmp/file2}
 ```

-In some cases, exporting variables is not possible or not desired.
+Sometimes, exporting variables is not possible or not desired.
 For such cases, Spot allows to register variables explicitly using the `register` option.

 For example: